incuna/incuna-test-utils/README.md

 # incuna-test-utils

-Incuna Test Utils is a collection of TestCases and other helpers for Django apps.
+Incuna Test Utils is a collection of TestCases and other helpers for testing Django apps.

 ## TestCases